rubensworks/jsonld-streaming-serializer.js/README.md

 ## Restrictions

-While this serializer outputs valid JSON-LD 1.1, it does not fully comply with all the specification tests, as these assume non-streaming processing.
+While this serializer outputs valid JSON-LD 1.1 and JSON-LD-star, it does not fully comply with all the specification tests, as these assume non-streaming processing.